coppy-dev/android-sdk/README.md

 ## Configuration

-At the moment there are few things you can configure in how Coppy SDK works:
+At the moment, there are a few things you can configure in how Coppy SDK works:

 1. **Update interval (`updateInterval`)** — interval in minutes for how often Coppy SDK should check for the new content version.
-By default it is 30 minutes.t
+By default, it is 30 minutes.t

-2. **Update type (`updateType`)** — defines how Coppy will update app copy in the runtime.
-Note, that it still will check for copy updates withing specified interval (`updateInterval`).
-But, depending on update type setting, it might not apply those changes immediately.
-Instead it will persist them locally and use for the next copy update.
-   - `default` — by default, Coppy will check only update copy when app is hard-reloaded (i.e user closes the app, and opens it again).
+2. **Update type (`updateType`)** — defines how Coppy will update the app copy in the runtime.
+Note that it will still check for copy updates within specified intervals (`updateInterval`).
+But, depending on the update type setting, it might not apply those changes immediately.
+Instead, it will store them locally and will use them for the next copy update.
+By default, Coppy will check only update copy when app is hard-reloaded (i.e user closes the app, and opens it again).

-   - `background` — Coppy will update the copy when app is backgrounded.
-Note, that because Compose UI does not run in background, the actual copy update will happen when the app is coming back from background into foreground.
+- `background` — Coppy will update the copy when the app is backgrounded.
+Note that because Compose UI does not run in the background, the actual copy update will happen when the app comes back from the background into the foreground.
-   - `foreground` — Coppy will will updat ethe copy in the app as soon as it gets the new version of content from the server.
+- `foreground` — Coppy will update the copy in the app as soon as it gets the new version of content from the server.

 ```diff
 plugins {